 The people of Kyrgyzstan were some of the most welcoming that I've met while traveling.

-While I’d recommend showing the sort of caution there that you would be in many other parts of the world, there wasn’t one point during my time there that I felt unsafe or in any danger.
+While I'd recommend showing the sort of caution there that you would be in many other parts of the world, there wasn't one point I felt unsafe or in any danger during my time there.

-In fact, I’ve felt far nervier walking through the streets of Sydney or London at night, than I ever did in Kyrgyzstan.
+I've felt far nervier walking through the streets of Sydney or London at night than I ever did in Kyrgyzstan.

 Our trip was organized in cooperation with Discover Kyrgyzstan and made possible by the support of the American people through the United States Agency for International Development (USAID).
 The contents are the sole responsibility of the author and do not necessarily reflect the views of USAID or the United States Government.